pojntfx/weron/README.md

 It enables you too ...

-- **Access to nodes behind NAT**: Because weron uses WebRTC to establish connections between nodes, it can easily traverse corporate firewalls and NATs using STUN, or even use a TURN server to tunnel traffic.
-This can be very useful to i.e. SSH into your homelab without forwarding any ports on your router.
+- **Access nodes behind NAT**: Because weron uses WebRTC to establish connections between nodes, it can easily traverse corporate firewalls and NATs using STUN, or even use a TURN server to tunnel traffic.
+This can be very useful to for example SSH into your homelab without forwarding any ports on your router.
-- **Secure your home network**: By using the inbuilt interactive TLS verification and running the signaling server locally, weron can be used to secure traffic between nodes in a LAN without depending on any external infrastructure.
+- **Secure your home network**: Due to the relatively low overhead of WebRTC in low-latency networks, weron can be used to secure traffic between nodes in a LAN without a significant performance hit.
-- **Join local nodes into a cloud network**: If you run e.g. a Kubernetes cluster with nodes based on cloud instances but also want to join your on-prem nodes into it, you can use weron to create a trusted network for it.
+- **Join local nodes into a cloud network**: If you run for example a Kubernetes cluster with nodes based on cloud instances but also want to join your on-prem nodes into it, you can use weron to create a trusted network.
+- **Bypass censorship**: The underlying WebRTC suite, which is what popular videoconferencing tools such as Zoom, Teams and Meet are built on, is hard to block on a network level, making it a valuable addition to your toolbox for bypassing state or corporate censorship.
-- **Write your own peer-to-peer protocols**: The simple API makes writing distributed applications with automatic reconnects, multiple datachannels etc. approachable and fun!
+- **Write your own peer-to-peer protocols**: The simple API makes writing distributed applications with automatic reconnects, multiple datachannels etc. easy.

 ## Installation